faizalrf/documentation/S3Test.md

 12 rows in set (0.000 sec)
 ```

-Assume we want to archive the Jan salary record(s) to S3_salary as a partition, we know the S3 partition for January 2020 is `P01`
+Assuming we want to archive the January 2020's salary record(s) to `s3_salary` as a new partition, we know the S3 partition name for January 2020 is `P01`

 Here is what we have to do

 - Create a table with the same structure as the partitioned table `s3_salary` but without partitioning using InnoDB/Aria storage engine.
 - Copy January's salary record(s) to a new Aria/InnoDB table